Capturing Cambridge

 Empty Plot Adjacent to Number 79

-For number 81 Ainsworth Street there is no entry in the census for 1891 or 1901, and it is likely it was an empty plot adjacent to number 79, where the garden plot is today.
+For 81 Ainsworth Street there is no entry in the census for 1891 or 1901, and it is likely it was an empty plot adjacent to number 79, where the garden plot is today.
 It is described in more than one census simply as ‘garden’.

-In a photograph of the shop at number 79 showing it as an Off-License and general shop, it looks like there is a fence for a storage area with a garden plot instead of a house adjacent.
-In the Spaldings and Kellys trade directories, there is never an occupant for 81 Ainsworth Street, which points to there never having been a building on this site in the Victorian era.
+In a photograph of the shop at no. 79 showing it as an off-licence and general shop, it looks as if there is a fence for a storage area with a garden plot instead of a house adjacent.

-Source: 1891 census, 1901 census, Kellys Directory, Spaldings Directory.
+Source: 1891 census, 1901 census, Kelly’s Directory, Spalding’s Directory.

 Contribute